-If a student compromises the trust and responsibility he has been given, it is understood that he or she may lose the privilege of involvement or leadership that has been extended to him or her.
+If a student compromises the trust and responsibility he or she has been given, it is understood that he or she may lose the privilege of involvement or leadership that has been extended to him or her.
 At no time shall a member of a school-sanctioned extracurricular or co-curricular group conduct himself/herself in a manner that brings discredit to the school organization.
-Any student involved in a school-sanctioned extracurricular or co-curricular activity found to be in violation of selling, providing, possessing, using, or being under the influence of drugs or alcohol at any time or found to have seriously discredited the school or organization shall be suspended from participation in that activity for a period of 30-45 days.
+Any student involved in a school-sanctioned extracurricular or co-curricular activity found to be in violation of selling, providing, possessing, using, or being under the influence of drugs or alcohol at any time or found to have seriously discredited the school or organization shall be suspended from participation in that activity for a period of a minimum of 45 school days.
 Subsequent violations will then result in a longer suspension consistent with the code of conduct for all participants in extracurricular and co-curricular activities adopted by the Board of Education.
 In the case of student leadership positions, such as class or Student Council officers, a student may be removed from office at any time for misconduct and/or academic reasons that seriously compromise that student's ability to effectively provide leadership for his fellow students.
-The decision to suspend a student from participating in an extracurricular or co-curricular activity advisor or director.
+The decision to suspend a student from participating in an extracurricular or co-curricular activity or to remove a student in compliance with this policy is to be made by the building administration in consultation with the activity advisor or director.
 This decision, especially when involving a student's out-of-school behavior, is not to be made lightly and must be based on definite evidence or testimony and not on hearsay.
-Students and/or parents who desire to appeal a decision made on the building level can do so by contacting the Superintendent of Schools or his designee.
+Students and/or parents who desire to appeal a decision made on the building level can do so by contacting the Superintendent of Schools or the appropriate designee.